Skippool: Sport

 Thornton Cleveleys Cricket Club is located in Skippool, on land leased to it by Frederick J. Emery, one of the owners of the now-demolished Edwardian mansion The Illawalla, in the early 1950s.

 Businesses

 Blackpool & Fleetwood Yacht Club is located just beyond the northern end of Wyre Road, which runs along the head of the docks.

 Thornton Lodge, a chain pub and restaurant, is located near to the roundabout, just north of the Wyre Road junction.

 Notable residents

 In addition to the Illawalla, there are three other notable residences on Skippool Road.
 Ashley Hall (or Ashley House), built in the 1920s, was where select celebrities would stay while they were appearing on Blackpool's North Pier.
 These include Danny La Rue and Roy Castle.

 On the opposite side of the road is Thornton Hall.

 On Wyre Road, The River House was built in the late 1830s.
 It was once a restaurant frequented by the likes of Rudolf Nureyev, George Harrison and prominent politicians.
 It was run by members of the Scott family.

 Transport

-The numbers 74 and 75 buses service Skippool Road.
+Blackpool Transport routes 74 and 75 buses service Skippool Road.